aswanthnarayan/ProgrammingNotes/PostgreSQL/PostgreSQL.md

     -   **`BLOB`**: PostgreSQL does not have a `BLOB` type.
 The standard type for storing large binary data is `BYTEA` (byte array).
     -   **`ARRAY`**: PostgreSQL allows columns to be defined as variable-length multidimensional arrays. `email_list TEXT[]`.

+### Constraints

--   **Constraints**: Rules enforced on data columns to ensure data integrity.
+Rules enforced on data columns to ensure data integrity.
     -   **`PRIMARY KEY`**: Uniquely identifies each record in a table.
 A combination of `NOT NULL` and `UNIQUE`.
     -   **`FOREIGN KEY`**: Prevents actions that would destroy links between tables.
 It links a column in one table to a primary key in another.
     -   **`UNIQUE`**: Ensures that all values in a column are different.